An ode to Dwight Yorke & successfully combining playing with partying

-By anyone standards, Dwight Yorke enjoyed an outstanding career, ripping up the Premier League with Aston Villa, winning the treble with Manchester United and playing until he was 37.
-And he did it despte being labelled a playboy.
+Dwight Yorke enjoyed a brilliant career, tearing up the Premier League with Aston Villa, winning the treble with Manchester United and playing until he was 37.
+And he did it all despite being labelled a playboy.

 Everybody knows what former Aston Villa manager John Gregory said about Dwight Yorke in the summer of 1998.